-The Optional Protocol to the Convention on the Rights of the Child on a communications procedure also states in Article 7 that a communication is inadmissible if "(h) The communication is not submitted within one year after the exhaustion of domestic remedies, except in cases where the author can demonstrate that it had not been possible to submit the communication within that time limit."306 It would have been impossible for this communication to be submitted within one year after the exhaustion of domestic remedies of the petitioners due to the facts that (1) the majority of the petitioners did not leave China within one year after the violations leveled against them, or within one year after exhaustion of domestic remedies; (2) the petitioners would not have been sufficiently able to work with human rights law firms or organizations to submit individual communications while they were still in the nation whose persecutory policies actively repressed them and would likely punish them and their legal representatives for dissidence; (3) the petitioners would not have even been able to seek effective remedy through the respondent's justice system, let alone an international human rights body, especially considering their status as minors.
+The CRC-OP-IC also states in Article 7 that a communication is inadmissible if "(h) The communication is not submitted within one year after the exhaustion of domestic remedies, except in cases where the author can demonstrate that it had not been possible to submit the communication within that time limit."
+It would have been impossible for this communication to be submitted within one year after the exhaustion of domestic remedies of the petitioners due to the facts that (1) the majority of the petitioners did not leave China within one year after the violations leveled against them, or within one year after exhaustion of domestic remedies; (2) the petitioners would not have been sufficiently able to work with human rights law firms or organizations to submit individual communications while they were still in the nation whose persecutory policies actively repressed them and would likely punish them and their legal representatives for dissidence; (3) the petitioners would not have even been able to seek effective remedy through the respondent's justice system, let alone an international human rights body, especially considering their status as minors.